SAP-samples/btp-end-to-end-scenario-use-cases/build-code-with-ai-capability/document/extend-service.md

 > [!Tip]
 > The **ProcessorService** is being updated to incorporate entities for solutions and vector embeddings.
 An action called **VectorEmbedding** is been defined to retrieve solution details.

-4. Under `srv`, create a new file called `service.js` and add the following content.
+4. Under `srv`, open `service.js` and replace the existing content with the following code snippet.

 ```js
 const cds = require('@sap/cds');